-Over the past decade, business operations have increasingly turned to digital forms such as automatic depositing of money into brokerage accounts.
-The Company has developed rapidly to meet the changing market style.
-Over the past year, there was a marked increase orders through online platforms, especially during the COVID-19 pandemic, where the expansion of online business has been at a rapid rate.
-This is the result of consumer behaviors shifting to digital channel instead of going out in person, such as online shopping, online food ordering, and corporate meetings, which has become the new normal, making the digital channel and technology play an increasingly important role.
-The Company has adapted and developed technology to respond to the changing lifestyles of investors sufficiently and rapidly, and also focused on differentiation in business, to provide the best for customers, shareholders, and employees.
-The Technology Committee is responsible for supporting the Board of Directors' vision of business operations in line with the Company's strategy, focusing on providing comprehensive online securities trading services, architecture, platform, cybersecurity, and operating model, to support exponential growth of transactions and new customer lifestyles.
-The Technology Committee also oversaw information, control of technology and cyber security risks, cyclical operations, Plan-Do-Check-Act cycle, up skilling, and re-skilling of technology personnel and technology infrastructure, to support the growth of the digital platform which is fundamental to doing business in the new normal digital era.
+Over the past decade, more and more business operations have turned to digital formats, such as automated deposits into trading accounts.
+The Company has developed rapidly to be in line with the changing market patterns, which in the past year, customers have clearly sent more orders through online platforms, especially during the crisis of the COVID-19 pandemic.
+The expansion of online business has a leap rate caused by consumer behavior shifting to digital instead of going out, such as online shopping, online food ordering, and meetings of various companies, which have become a new normal, making the Company's business operations in digital format and technology that supports new ways of working, therefore, plays an increasingly important role.
+The Company has adapted and developed technology to respond to the changing lifestyles of investors sufficiently and quickly, as well as focusing on making a difference in business operations, to provide the best for our customers, shareholders, and employees.
+The Technology Committee operates with the responsibilities of supporting the Board of Directors' vision and alignment with the Company's strategy, with a focus on providing services, comprehensive online trading architecture, platform, cybersecurity, and operational model, to support the exponential growth of transactions and new customer lifestyles.
+There is also information supervision, controlling technology risks and cybersecurity, operating for a quality management cycle (Plan-Do-Check-Act), as well as up skilling, and reskilling of technology personnel and technology infrastructure, to support the growth of the Company's digital platform, which is the basis for doing business in the new normal digital age.